₹1,100₹10,000

 The City of Ancient Palaces & Lakes

-Romance on your mind?
-Plan a trip to Udaipur.
+Rekindle your romance at Udaipur.
 You can expect pleasantly warm temperatures, along with unexpected rainfalls.
-Udaipur is also popular for its heritage monuments.
+Additionally, explore the rich heritage of Udaipur.

 ₹1,100